 Both the National Environmental Policy Act (NEPA) and the State Environmental Quality Review Act (SEQRA) require the consideration of potential impacts to historic resources.
-In addition, potential effects on historic resources are considered in conformance with Section 106 of the National Historic Preservation Act of 1966 (NHPA) and the New York State Historic Preservation Act of 1980 (SHPA).
-In addition, the New York City Landmarks Law and potential impacts to New York City Landmarks (NYCLs) and New York City Historic Districts (NYCHDs) have been considered.
+In addition, potential effects on historic resources are considered in conformance with Section 106 and the New York State Historic Preservation Act of 1980 (SHPA).
+In addition, the NYCL Law and potential impacts to NYCLs and New York City Historic Districts (NYCHDs) have been considered.